jrr6/Caffeinator/Caffeinator Help.md

 Caffeinator allows you to map global keyboard shortcuts to commonly used Caffeinations (regular, process-based, time-based, and custom).
 Shortcuts allow you to quickly start a Caffeination simply by pressing a key combination on your keyboard.

 By default, no keyboard shortcuts are configured.
-To view the keyboard shortcut configuration window, select `Advanced`>`Configure Keyboard Shortcuts…` in the Caffeinator menu.
-The window will display any existing shortcuts and allows you to change or remove them or configure new ones.
+To view the keyboard shortcut configuration window, select `Advanced` > `Configure Keyboard Shortcuts…` in the Caffeinator menu.
+The window displays any existing shortcuts and allows you to change or remove them or configure new ones.

 To define a new shortcut:

 * Click the `Set` button next to the Caffeination type whose shortcut you'd like to configure.
 The `Set` button will turn blue, indicating that Caffeinator is "listening" for a shortcut entry.
 * On your keyboard, press the shortcut you'd like to assign.
 To minimize conflicts with everyday tasks, Caffeinator requires that this shortcut contain at least one of <kbd>control</kbd>, <kbd>option</kbd>, <kbd>command</kbd>, or the function keys.
-If you enter an invalid shortcut, an alert will appear telling you to choose a new one.

 To update an existing shortcut, follow the steps above, but note that the `Set` button will display the existing shortcut rather than the word "Set."

 To clear an existing shortcut, click `Clear` next to the shortcut you'd like to remove.

+## Automation and Scripting

+Caffeinator supports automation via AppleScript and JavaScript for Automation.
+Using these technologies, you can start or stop a Caffeination, or observe the status and configuration of an ongoing one, from within your own custom automation scripts.
+For more information about Caffeinator's scripting support, review the documentation in Caffeinator's scripting dictionary (accessible in Script Editor under `File` > `Open Dictionary…` > `Caffeinator`).